tikikun/tikikun.github.io/content/posts/ai-in-a-flash-ai-and-the-matrix/index.md

   * Can we not calculate node by node?
   * Can we parallelize it so that it&#8217;s calculated faster (right now it seems line by line)

 In mathematics, we have the exact thing just for that, down to every single line of calculation, it&#8217;s called **matrix theory (or matrix math)**.
-This blog is written for whoever already has some background in math at university/high school so I will just remind shortly.
+This blog is written for whoever already has some background in math at university/high school, so I will just remind shortly.

   * If you have two matrices, A and B, where matrix A is of size **m x p** (where m is the number of rows and n is the number of columns), and matrix B is of size **p x n**,
   * The resulting matrix C, from the dot product A * B, will have the size **m x n**.